brooksn/resume/README.md

 - https://github.com/brooksn
 - https://www.linkedin.com/in/brooksnewberry

-# Summary
+# Career Objective

+As a full stack developer, I like to work directly with clients, and to take ownership of products from the back-end to the front.
 I am looking to start my development career with a team that values collaboration and continuous learning.

 # Certifications

 AWS Certified Developer - Associate

-# Skills
+# Technical Skills

 + Node.js
 + ES2015
 + HTML + CSS
++ AWS
 + Python
 + PHP
 + Swift